kunalnagar/kunalnagar.in/_posts/2016-09-03-github-style-copy-path-zeroclipboard.md

 ---
 layout: post
-title:  "GitHub Copy Path Widget using ZeroClipboard"
+title: 'GitHub Copy Path Widget using ZeroClipboard'
 date: 2016-09-03
-description: "Learn how to create a copy to Clipboard Widget like GitHub uses for their Cloning Paths using ZeroClipboard."
+description: 'Learn how to create a copy to Clipboard Widget like GitHub uses for their Cloning Paths using ZeroClipboard.'
-img: "/assets/img/foss/copy-paste.jpg"
+img: '/assets/img/foss/copy-paste.jpg'
 permalink: /blog/github-style-copy-path-zeroclipboard/
 ---